 You will be maintaining all machinery and equipment, will be planning repair activities, and will help the maintenance staff develop efficient maintenance procedures.

 You may apply if you have had success in the maintenance and management role, have excellent technical skills, interpersonal skills, and leadership abilities.
-It’s also advisable if you have computer skills and understand sophisticated maintenance software (CMMS) and mechanical systems.”
+It’s also advisable if you have computer skills and understand sophisticated maintenance software (CMMS software) and mechanical systems.”

 You can also add any additional company-specific requirements or expectations in the job brief to provide a better outlook of what the job would entail.